guptam/kylo-docs-test/KyloConfiguration.rst

 Trigger Feed Overview
 ---------------------

-In Kylo 0.4.2, the TriggerFeed Processor allows feeds to be configured in such a way that a feed depending upon other feeds is automatically triggered when the dependent feed(s) complete successfully.
+In Kylo, the TriggerFeed Processor allows feeds to be configured in such a way that a feed depending upon other feeds is automatically triggered when the dependent feed(s) complete successfully.